airswap/airswap-about/make-liquidity/run-a-server.md

 - **Nonces** are unique identifiers for swaps and used for cancels.
 They should be generated incrementally but might execute out of order.
 - **Locators** take the form of `hostname[:port][/path]` with a max length is 32 characters.
 If no scheme is provided, `https://` is implied.
-- **Indexers** are used to signal that a server is available to trade specific tokens, including contact information (locator), without pricing.
+- **Registries** are used to signal that a server is available to trade specific tokens, including contact information (locator), without pricing.

 # Getting Started

-Getting started is as easy as standing up a JSON-RPC web server and adding its URL to the Indexer.
+Getting started is as easy as standing up a JSON-RPC web server and adding its URL to the Registry.

 - Servers generally implement the [RFQ: Light](../protocols/light.md) protocol.
 - You can debug your server with the [CLI](./debug-with-cli.md).
 - See [_Deploy a Serverless Maker Bot on AirSwap_](https://medium.com/fluidity/deploy-a-serverless-maker-bot-on-airswap-part-i-1f711ff4d379) for a guide using [Vercel](https://vercel.com/).
-- When ready, add your server [to the Indexer](./add-to-the-indexer.md).
+- When ready, add your server [to the Registry](./add-to-the-registry.md).

 # Helpful for Testing